 In accordance with the Port Noise Policy, compliance with the Noise Trigger Levels is required at all sensitive receivers to the port.
 The nearest receivers to each berth have been identified and measurements have been subsequently undertaken at the closest receiver to assess compliance as identified in the Port Noise Policy and shown in Figure 1.
-The noise measurements were undertaken during unloading operations.
+The noise measurements were undertaken during the night-time period during periods of minimal extraneous noise and to avoid construction noise from mitigation works during the day time..